ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 ```

 ##### Main
-Notice that after determining the number of candidates & number of voters, *the main voting loop begins **giving ever voter a chance to vote**
+Notice that after determining the number of candidates & number of voters, *the main voting loop begins **giving every voter a chance to vote**
 - as the voter enters their preferences, the `vote` function is called to keep track of all of the preferences
 - if at any point the ballot is deemed to be invalid, **the program exits**